-However, the class of problems that can be understood analytically is limited to several exceptional situations.
-An alternative approach is to use numerical techniques such as the non-Markovian quantum state diffusion~\cite{piilo2008non, diosi1997non, strunz1999open, diosi1998non}, the hierarchical equations of motion~\cite{tanimura1990nonperturbative, tanimura1989time}, the time-evolving matrix product operators~\cite{strathearn2018efficient}, the method based on optimized auxiliary oscillators~\cite{mascherpa2020optimized}, the dressed quantum trajectories method~\cite{polyakov2019dressed}, the Dirac-Frenkel time-dependent variational approach with the Davydov ansatz~\cite{wang2017finite}, the time-evolving density with orthogonal polynomials algorithm~\cite{chin2010exact, prior2010efficient}, just to name a few.
-At the same time, open quantum systems studied in real experimental conditions are usually too complex and not always can be described with existing numerical methods aimed at describing exemplary models.
-For instance, most of the numerical methods, including those listed above, are devoted to simulating systems with an environment made of non-interacting quantum oscillators~\cite{de2017dynamics} or non-interacting fermions~\cite{schon1990quantum, anderson1961localized}, so they are unable to simulate systems with more complex environments, such as the spin environment~\cite{saykin2002relaxation, hanson2008coherent, fischer2007correlated}.
-Moreover, in realistic experimental conditions the joint Hamiltonian of system and environment is often unknown.
-Thus, it is required to perform a set of exhaustive spectroscopy experiments to recover the Hamiltonian parameters in order to simulate the system’s dynamics at the microscopic level~\cite{acosta2009high, soshenko2018microwave}.
+However, the class of problems that can be studied analytically is limited to a handful of exceptional situations.
+An alternative approach is to use numerical techniques such as the non-Markovian quantum state diffusion~\cite{piilo2008non, diosi1997non, strunz1999open, diosi1998non}, the hierarchical equations of motion~\cite{tanimura1990nonperturbative, tanimura1989time}, the time-evolving matrix product operators~\cite{strathearn2018efficient}, the method based on optimized auxiliary oscillators~\cite{mascherpa2020optimized}, the dressed quantum trajectories method~\cite{polyakov2019dressed}, the Dirac-Frenkel time-dependent variational approach with the Davydov ansatz~\cite{wang2017finite}, or the time-evolving density with orthogonal polynomials algorithm~\cite{chin2010exact, prior2010efficient}, just to name a few.
+At the same time, open quantum systems studied under real experimental conditions are usually too complex and cannot always be described with existing numerical methods developed for illustrative models.
+For instance, most of the numerical methods, including those listed above, are devoted to simulating systems with an environment made of non-interacting quantum oscillators~\cite{de2017dynamics} or non-interacting fermions~\cite{schon1990quantum, anderson1961localized}, so they are unable to simulate systems with more complex environments, such as the spin environment~\cite{saykin2002relaxation, hanson2008coherent, fischer2007correlated, lerose2021influence, sonner2021influence}.
+Moreover, since in a real experimental setting the joint Hamiltonian of a system and its environment is often unknown, exhaustive spectroscopy experiments are required to recover the Hamiltonian parameters and simulate the actual system's dynamics at the microscopic level~\cite{acosta2009high, soshenko2018microwave}.